 "Sunshine laws" requiring open meetings have been in place in many jurisdictions, including all U.S. states, for decades.
-For Ontarians, the new system has created an excellent opportunity to raise awareness of the importance of openness in municipalities - the level of government that is literally closest to home for all of us.
+In Ontario, the complaint regime has created an excellent opportunity to raise awareness of the importance of openness in municipalities - the level of government that is literally closest to home for all of us.

-At the Office of the Ombudsman of Ontario, our Open Meeting Law Enforcement Team (OMLET) specializes in investigating closed meeting complaints and in assisting municipal officials and the public with questions about the "sunshine law."
+At the Office of the Ombudsman of Ontario, our Open Meeting Law Enforcement Team (OMLET) specializes in investigating closed meeting complaints and in assisting municipal officials and the public with questions about the Sunshine Law.

-This is the second edition of our guide to the law, which we have updated to reflect our experience in dealing with a wide range of closed meeting complaints - from simple resolutions to complex investigations.
-We have made it available to every municipality in Ontario in the hope that it will be useful to all, no matter who their investigator is.
+This is the third edition of our guide to the law, which we have updated to reflect our years of experience in investigating closed meeting complaints.
+We have made this handbook available to every municipality in Ontario in the hope that it will be useful to all, no matter who their investigator is.